 This project highlights the need in the Nigeria fashion industry for efficient tailoring services for traditional attire.
 I propose an online portal that allows clients to design clothing by selecting their preferred fabric and style.
 This process removes the apprehension from choosing fabric and dealing with tailors.

-Tailors are notorious for their inconsistency and missed deadlines, but there are a lot of dedicated tailors in Nigeria, the challenge is getting to them.
-Prospective clients might also be limited by location or time.
-Suave Stitches will use technology to bridge that gap, working with selected tailors to offer a richer outfitting experience within a reasonable time frame.
+Tailors are notorious for their inconsistency and missed deadlines, but there are a lot of dedicated tailors in Nigeria.
+T he challenge is getting to them.
+Explain.
+Suave Stitches uses new technology to identify high-quality, dependable tailors who offer clients ….

 CHAPTER ONE